digitickets/terraform-aws-cli/README.md

 Run the AWS CLI, with the ability to run under an assumed role, to access resources and properties missing from the Terraform AWS Provider.

-# Requirements
+# Additional requirements

-This module requires a couple of additional resources to operate successfully.
+This module requires a couple of additional tools to operate successfully.

-1. Amazon Web Service Command Line Interface (awscli) : This is available in several forms [here](https://aws.amazon.com/cli/).
+1. Amazon Web Service Command Line Interface (`aws`)
+   : This is available in several forms [here](https://aws.amazon.com/cli/).
+   As the awscli tool gets updated regularly, any version 2 should be usable, but please try to keep as uptodate as the functionality included in later versions may be what you need when using this module.
+If you are not getting the functionality you require, please read the
+   [AWS CLI V2 Changelog](https://raw.githubusercontent.com/aws/aws-cli/v2/CHANGELOG.rst) to see if you are just needing to upgrade.

-2. JSON processor (jq)
+2. JSON processor (`jq`)
    : This is available [here](https://stedolan.github.io/jq/).
+   At least version `jq-1.5` is required but has been tested and actively used with `jq-1.6`.

 # Examples